Mobility concessionary card

 - Be prevented from being granted a motor vehicle licence under Part III of the Road Traffic Act 1998, section 92 (other than on the grounds of persistent misuse of drugs or alcohol)

 If you meet a minimum of one of the criteria above, you can either apply online or visit the Victoria Travel Centre in person (located in Victoria Bus Station and the rear of Victoria Shopping Centre).
+Please note: due to the current COVID-19 outbreak, applying at Victoria Travel Centre is currently unavailable.

 You will need: